lukacupic/Aviator/README.md

 ## Aviator

 A real-time airspace information tracker.
-The application sends real-time updates whenever an aeroplane enters a region pre-defined by GPS coordiates.
+The application sends real-time updates via e-mail whenever an aeroplane enters a region pre-defined by GPS coordiates.

 ### SETUP